If you want to start selling online, you need to pick a robust eCommerce platform.

 So if you're looking for a cheaper option, you should consider Shopify Lite.
 With this, you can quickly sell your products for a mere $9 per month.

-In this Shopify Lite review, we’ll delve deeper into this affordable eCommerce platform.
-Here, you’ll learn about how it works and how it can help you boost your business.
+In this Shopify Lite review, we'll delve deeper into this affordable eCommerce platform.
+Here, you'll learn about how it works and how it can help you boost your business.
 We'll also compare Shopify Lite vs Basic and other Shopify plans.

 Shopify Lite is a great way to get started with eCommerce.
 It makes selling online and offline relatively easy as you don't need a website or full online store for your transactions.